Want to see how Ketchikan compares to other top cities in Alaska? Explore all city regulations in Alaska. →

 Get instant revenue estimates, comparable analysis, and investment metrics for any property address.

-Yes, short-term rentals are explicitly allowed in Ketchikan, Alaska.
-The Ketchikan Gateway Borough defines short-term rentals (STRs) as dwellings where someone "transient" stays for less than a month, without the owner living on the property.
-Short-term rentals are permitted uses with standards in residential, commercial, and miscellaneous land use zones throughout the borough.
+Yes—short-term rentals are explicitly allowed in Ketchikan, AK.
+The Ketchikan Gateway Borough defines short-term rentals as dwellings occupied by “transient” guests for fewer than 30 days, and they are permitted uses across residential, commercial, and miscellaneous land use zones, subject to standards.

 Ketchikan, Alaska, is a small city situated on Revillagigedo Island in the southeastern part of the state.
 Known as the "Salmon Capital of the World," it boasts a population of approximately 8,300.
 Ketchikan is positioned about 235 miles south of Juneau, the state capital, and is accessible primarily by air and sea due to its island location.